 J-1 Visa Pediatric Nurse Practitioner Jobs

-Pediatric Nurse Practitioners pursuing U.S. clinical training can access positions through the J-1 Exchange Visitor Program under the Trainee or Research Scholar category, depending on experience level.
+Pediatric Nurse Practitioners pursuing U.S. clinical training can access positions through the J-1 visa Exchange Visitor Program under the Trainee or Research Scholar category, depending on experience level.
 Designated sponsor organizations issue the DS-2019 form to facilitate sponsorship.
 No annual cap or lottery applies, making this one of the more accessible pathways for internationally trained PNPs.

-See All Pediatric Nurse Practitioner JobsOverview
+Find J-1 Visa Pediatric Nurse Practitioner JobsOverview

-Showing 5 of 21+ Pediatric Nurse Practitioner jobs
+Showing 5 of 11+ Pediatric Nurse Practitioner jobs

-See all 21+ Pediatric Nurse Practitioner jobs
+See all Pediatric Nurse Practitioner Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Pediatric Nurse Practitioner roles.